dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Turing machine = Finite automata + writing.
 Finite automate can not multiply.
 Turing machine can compute _any computatble_ function.
 Power of writing.

++ “The difference between the almost right word and the right word is really a large matter. ’tis the difference between the lightning bug and the lightning.” ― Mark Twain, The Wit and Wisdom of Mark Twain

 + "Everything you can imagine is real." ― Pablo Picasso

 + Don't let your dreams die as dreams.